Andrew-booler/DVCS/README.md

 ./jsaw init # initialize a new JSAW repository
 ./jsaw add test.txt # add test.txt
+./jsaw remove test.txt # untrack test.txt
-./jsaw commit "adding test.txt!" # commit the staged changes
+./jsaw commit "adding test.txt!" # commit the staged changes ./jsaw log # print the revision history
+./jsaw cat test.txt 1 # print the file at revision 1
+./jsaw checkout 1 # checkout revision 1
+./jsaw status # show the changes from the last commit ./jsaw clone <path to the repository> #copy the repo from the given path ./jsaw heads # show the last revision
 ```

 After developing with our system and obtaining a more complex revision history you may find `./jsaw log` to be useful.